 The business grew steadily from formation, driven largely by the owners branded drinks business.
 However, the proliferation of drinks brands in line with rising consumption of craft-orientated products and the industry-wide focus on reducing plastic created a different opportunity difficult to achieve with a heavy reliance on a major branded drinks customer.
 Despite incremental investment, demand continued to outrun supply leading to many potential opportunities being turned down.

-Whilst the business had looked to invest ahead of demand through improved line capacity, HCC reached a point where it required an experience partner to provide strategic and financial direction, guidance around investment in a second line, people, systems and processes in order to enable it to cope with the increase in scale and market opportunity.
+Whilst the business had looked to invest ahead of demand through improved line capacity, HCC reached a point where it required an experienced partner to provide strategic and financial direction, guidance around investment in a second line, people, systems and processes in order to enable it to cope with the increase in scale and market opportunity.

 Rutland was attracted to HCC due to its market leading and defensible position in an underserved sector, underpinned by a strong reputation for quality and flexibility.
 It was operating at capacity but, with the maturation of existing capex and the addition of a new higher capacity line, there was the potential to create a scale business in an attractive niche.